OwnStak/ownstak-proxy/README.md

-# OwnStack Proxy
+# OwnStak Proxy
-The OwnStack Proxy is a simple proxy server that works as API Gateway replacement for OwnStack with more features and higher limits.
+The OwnStak Proxy is a simple proxy server that works as API Gateway replacement for OwnStak with more features and higher limits.
 It accepts requests on HTTP/HTTPS port and proxies them to AWS Lambda by invoking the Lambda function directly with API Gateway v2 compatible payload.

 ## Supported features